ska-la/arduino_patches/README.md

 IMPORTANT.
-The repository was made solely for personal purpose.
+The repository was made solely for personal purpose to keep a stuff outdoor.

 DETAILS.
 Look at Wiki.